cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 1. Encoding DNS messages in CBOR (conciseness),
 2. Omitting (redundant) fields in DNS queries and responses (conciseness),
 3. Providing easy to implement name compression that allows for on-the-fly construction of DNS queries and responses (compression), and
-4. Providing optional address and value compression in DNS responses using CBOR-packed {{-cbor-packed}} (compression).
+4. Providing optional address and value compression in DNS responses using Packed CBOR {{-cbor-packed}} (compression).

 # Terminology